 When it comes to Japanese dining, it's all about enjoying a variety of small and exquisitely presented dishes, served in a specific order.
 The term for this meal setup is “kaiseki,” which was originally reserved for formal banquets but has now become a popular way to dine in Japan.
 A typical kaiseki meal consists of up to ten courses, including appetizers, soup, sashimi, grilled dishes, steamed dishes, and rice-based dishes.
 The meal is usually capped off with a dessert and tea.

-Another unique aspect of Japanese dining is the use of etiquette phrases.
+another unique aspect of Japanese dining is the use of etiquette phrases.
 Before a meal, it's customary to say “itadakimasu,” which roughly translates to “I humbly receive.”
 This shows gratitude for the meal and the effort put into creating it.
 Similarly, after the meal, “gochisousama deshita” is said to express thankfulness for the food and the people who prepared it.

 The table setting for Japanese dining is also notable.
 Chopsticks are always used, and individual plates are not common.
 Instead, dishes are shared from communal plates.
 There is also a specific order in which dishes are placed on the table, with the “hashioki” (chopstick holders) and “oshibori” (rolled-up wet towels) placed in specific locations.